gip200/gip200-appsec1/Reports/gip200-AppSec-Lab1-Part2.md

 ![enter image description here](https://github.com/gip200/gip200-appsec1/blob/main/Reports/Artifacts/gip200-lab1part2task4.jpg?raw=true)

 ## **Task 5 (10pts): Attacking the 64-bit Server Program**

+Not Completed
 ![enter image description here](https://github.com/gip200/gip200-appsec1/blob/main/Reports/Artifacts/gip200-lab1part2task5.jpg?raw=true)

 ## Task 6 (5pts): Fixing the Problem

+The warning refers to a non-constant string as a template string without format parameters.
+To solve this warning,  we  change printf(msg) to printf("%s", msg) in the server.c code.

+    // This line has a format-string vulnerability
+    //printf(msg);
+    printf("%s",msg);

+Upon making that change and recompiling, we see no errors on compilation.

+Likewise, if we try to do basic exploits like we did previously, we are unable to, for example to change the target address as we did before.

 ![enter image description here](https://github.com/gip200/gip200-appsec1/blob/main/Reports/Artifacts/gip200-lab1part2task6.jpg?raw=true)